HITECHCRIME/HC_SG208_Data_Pack/README.md

 ## Short Cinematic Film

 IRL manifestations, holograms, blue, Hitech Crime team on a hunt.
 I can see through the eyes of the wolf programs, AR glasses on eyes.
 Scene with the wolves just standing on both sides of me.
+We release the manifestations and they surveil the area of the hunt, then after analyzing the data we move in and capture targeted "entity".